pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 ~~~~

 The vast majority of downstream packagers prefer to build packages from source,
 rather than use the upstream-provided binary packages.
+In some cases, using
+sources is actually required for the package to be included in the distribution.
-This is also true
-of pure Python packages that provide universal wheels.
-The reasons for using
+This is also true of pure Python packages that provide universal wheels.
-source distributions may include:
+The reasons for using source distributions may include:

 - Being able to audit the source code of all packages.